splresearch/pocdart_documentation/scrum/policies.md

 There must be a clear and unanimous agreement among the card Owner and major contributors for how many Story Points should be assigned to a card.

-Generally, the format for assigning story points is within the title of the card at the very beginning with either `XSP` to indicate an unknown number of points or some other agreed upon number like `2SP` for two Story Points.

-There is one expection to the rule, however: Unplanned work cards are allowed to have `0SP` (or zero story points) allocated to them should a given card's work be too insignificant of one story point.

-- `XSP` - Yet to be determined
-- `1SP` - 1 Story point
+Generally, the format for assigning story points using the [card size power-up module](https://trello.com/b/mPW9C7y6/sprint-now/power-up/5cd476e1efce1d2e0cbe53a8) in the "Size" section within a given card.

 In addition, as of 4/5/22, there is now a [card size power-up module](https://trello.com/b/mPW9C7y6/sprint-now/power-up/5cd476e1efce1d2e0cbe53a8) that will be used to keep track of Story Points.
 In a card after selecting the `Card Size` option on the right, a pop-up window will appear with three different text boxes.
 In each of those, one may enter the card's size (total amount of Story Points allocated to card), the number of points spent on the card, and the number of remaining - which will fill out on its own should the other two slots be filled.
 Once done, one can save those changes with the green `Save` button at the bottom of the pop-up window or delete the card size, spent points, and remaining points from the card with the red `Delete` button.